yunpengn/CS2103T/software_engineering_complete.md

 	- The left most life line is reserved for the entities or the actor, usually the driver class or the `main` class.
 	- Use a `x` at the end of the life line to indicate object deletion.
 - Use a rectangle at the top of each life line to indicate each instance.
-	- `objectName:ClassName` is not underlined in sequence diagram.
+	- `objectName:ClassName` is _not_ underlined in sequence diagram.
 - Use small rectangle on life line as _activation bar_ to indicate the period of a method execution.
 	- The vertically first activation bar may be the constructor method, which is connected to the top rectangle used to represent the instance.
 - Use solid arrow to represent method call, while use dashed arrow to represent return value.
 	- Dashed arrow may be omitted (sometimes there may be no return value at all).
 	- Constructor method call should point to the top rectangle used to represent the instance.
+- Use a large rectangle with `alt`, `opt`, `par` or `ref` to represent alternative path, optional path, parallel path or reference frame.

 ### Activity diagram